Key Takeaways

 Any new landing page you make as a part of your content strategy will need to be optimized and checked before and after publishing.

-It is of course best if the content is fully optimized before publication as once the search engine has crawled and indexed it, there will be a while before another crawl.
+It is, of course, best if the content is fully optimized before publication because once the search engine has crawled and indexed it, there will be a while before another crawl.

-If you have made changes to a page and wants it to be crawled faster you can go to your Google Search Console account, search for the landing page and request indexation.
+If you have made changes to a page and want it to be crawled faster, you can go to your Google Search Console account, search for the landing page, and request indexing.

 ✅ 12.5 Keep updating existing content

-Keep your content ever fresh by adding new content, images, new links etc.
+Keep your content fresh by adding new info, images, new links, etc.

 Make sure that the existing information is accurate and up to date.